Blitz-Mobile-Apps/react-native-animated-pull-to-refresh/README.md

 | refreshAnimationSource   | Animation which will run while refreshing| Animation json  | both | Yes
 | endRefreshAnimationSource   | Animation which will run when refreshing is changed to false| Animation json  | both | Yes

+### Todos
+We aim to make this package even more robust and powerful by adding following features in the upcoming releases:
+ - Refresh area background color change as we pull it down or release

 License
 ----